 3. Not enough money

 If you don't have enough money, everything will feel like a problem.
-This might be due to an expensive payment that takes most of your income or not making enough from your paycheck to make ends meet.
+This might be due to an expensive payment that takes most of your income or not making enough from your paycheck to make ends meet each month.

 Whatever the reason, not having enough money will definitely be a problem for your budget.